asherman-ca/t3-stack-lab/README.md

 npx prisma db push (syncs prisma schema with db) npx prisma db generate (updates typescript for new schema - npm install also accomplishes this)

+Refactor Notes:
+use react hook form in the future so you dont rerender everything as your filling out input component

 # Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.